Diamond Sunrise

 Early-Stage Provisions: When the order does not yet have sufficient members at the required officiant or witness levels for a given ceremony, the following applies: the highest-level members available serve as officiant and witnesses, provided the Founder is among them.
 The minimum witness count is reduced to all available members of the relevant tier.
 These provisions expire automatically once the order has sufficient members to meet the standard requirements.

-Section 2: The Initiation Ceremony (Wanderer to Neophyte)
+Section 2: The Initiation Ceremony (Postulant to Neophyte)

 Marks the transition from the Outer School to the Inner Order.